 Yes, this is a useful technique for surveying the ventilation in a lot of spaces, although it has some limitations that require careful consideration for your specific application.

 In well ventilated spaces, CO2 should stay below about 800-950 ppm.
-In poorly ventilated spaces CO2 can reach levels of 3,000-5,000 ppm which is a very dangerous situation ( this can easily happen while driving my car if I don’t take preventative measures).
+In poorly ventilated spaces CO2 can reach levels of 3,000-5,000 ppm which is a very dangerous situation.

-Surveying CO2 levels in retail, cafes, bars, rideshare, libraries, classrooms and public buildings can be useful to get a general sense of which spaces may have the worst ventilation, and prioritizing actions there.
+Surveying CO2 levels in school classrooms, gyms, bars, rideshare, and public buildings can be useful to get a general sense of which spaces may have the worst ventilation, and prioritizing actions there.

-You can measure CO2 concentration continuously with an affordable wireless indoor air quality monitor.
-We recommend non-dispersive infrared (NDIR) sensing technology for accuracy and recommend the Aranet4 PRO.
+You can readily measure CO2 concentration continuously with an affordable wireless indoor air quality monitor and data logger.
+We recommend non-dispersive infrared (NDIR) sensing technology for accuracy.
+Contact us if you have any questions.